 Wilhelm Reich (1897-1957)

 Wilhelm Reich was born in 1897 in the north-east part of the Austro-Hungarian Empire, in what is now Ukraine.
 His native tongue was German; his cultural/ethnic background was secular Jewish.
 Reich was raised on a farm and educated at home by tutors.
 Following his mother’s suicide when he was twelve, he boarded in the regional capital of Czernowitz where he attended the gymnasium, from which he was graduated in 1915.
-Following his father’s death, Reich managed the family farm until it was overrun by Russian troops.
-He enlisted in the Austrian Imperial Army, was sent to officer’s training school, and before long, as a lieutenant, commanded his own company, fighting on the Italian front.
+Following his father’s death, Reich managed the family farm until it was overrun by Russian troops in 1916.
+He then enlisted in the Austrian Imperial Army, was sent to officer’s training school, and before long, as a lieutenant, commanded his own company, fighting on the Austrian-Italian front.

 In June of 1918 Reich was sent to Vienna on medical leave; he never returned to his post.
 Rather, he enrolled in the Faculty of Law at the University of Vienna; soon thereafter he switched to medicine.
 After joining a student run seminar on sexology, he met Freud for the first time (1919), requesting literature for the seminar.
-Freud obliged, and soon a relationship developed that lasted throughout the twenties.
-Reich began an intensive study of psychoanalytic literature, and while still in medical school, Freud gave Reich permission to begin to practice psychoanalysis, and referred patients to him.
+Freud obliged, and soon a relationship developed that lasted throughout the 1920s.
+Reich began an intensive study of psychoanalytic literature, and while still in medical school, Freud gave Reich permission to begin to practice psychoanalysis, and started to refer patients to him.